Better air in classrooms matters beyond COVID. Here's why schools aren't there yet

 In general, she says, the school districts that were able to move quickest to improve their air ventilation and filtration in response to the pandemic were those that already had money available to upgrade their facilities, and in many cases, they'd already assessed their buildings and knew which ones needed work.

 But there are some encouraging signs that more schools may be catching up soon.
-An analysis released in February found that school districts already had plans in place to spend about $4.4 billion on HVAC updates, and if trends continue, that could reach nearly $10 billion.
-Another analysis found that high-poverty districts are more likely to plan to use federal funds to upgrade aging ventilation systems.
+An analysis released in February by FutureEd, a think tank at Georgetown University, found that school districts already had plans in place to spend about $4.4 billion on HVAC updates, and if trends continue, that could reach nearly $10 billion.
+Another FutureEd analysis found that high-poverty districts are more likely to plan to use federal funds to upgrade aging ventilation systems.

 The EPA's Tracy Enger says interest in the agency's guidance on indoor air quality for school has skyrocketed over the last year.
 "What we are seeing is this moment turning into a movement for improving indoor air quality in schools and creating healthier learning spaces," she says.